 A classic cocktail that never fails, rum punch is the perfect fruity, sweet and sour drink.
 Not to mention, it is also a pretty drink that is Instagram-worthy.

-This rum punch cocktail is a mix of golden spiced rum, pineapple and citrus juices (from limes and oranges), grenadine, and angostura bitters with a secret ingredient (that we’ll tell you more below)!
+This rum punch cocktail is a mix of golden spiced rum, pineapple and citrus juices (from limes and oranges), grenadine, and angostura bitters with a secret ingredient (that we’ll tell you more about below)!

 It’s not only refreshingly perfect for summer but all year-round.

-What Is A Rum Punch?
+What is a Rum Punch?

 Punch drinks can be alcoholic or non-alcoholic and contain fruits and/or fruit juice.
-Rum punch is one of the earliest known cocktails with roots dating back to 17th century.
+Rum punch is one of the earliest known cocktails with roots dating back to the 17th century.